eugene-bosca/Pick-Pic-Project/backend/README.md

 ### Manual migration
 * Create migration: `docker-compose exec web python manage.py makemigrations myapp`
 * Apply migration: `docker-compose exec web python manage.py migrate`

+### Package management
+* python pip is used to manage all packages used, all packages that are required are detailed in requirements.txt
+* to install all packages through pip, run `pip install -r requirements`